emannasef/Weather/README.md

 # Main features:

-User can See All info about Weather for Current Location
+User can see all info about current location weather

 Konw temperatures during the day

 Know weather during the week

-User can change , Location , Change Temperature Units from settings
+User can change Location,Temperature Units and Language from settings

-User can add Location In Favourite List to see it's weather any time
+User can add location in favourite list to see it's weather at any time

-User can detrimine time to receive a notification or an alarm for get Weather Status
+User can determine time to receive a notification or an alarm for weather status

 # Technology used in our project:

--View Binding

 -Kotlin

 -Coroutine

--State Flow
+-Unit Test

+-View Binding

 -WorkManager